 - Set ITSP Domain Name to a domain name provider by the Service Provider if required, however no ITSP Domain Name was used in this configuration. - Set National Prefix to 0 and International Prefix to 00 for number conversion as follows: outbound national and international called party numbers are converted to E.164 format; inbound national and international calling party numbers are converted to diallable format. - Ensure the In Service box is checked. - Ensure the Check OSS box is checked. - Leave the Refresh Method at the default value of Auto. - Leave Timer (seconds) at the default value of On Demand.
-This value allows the Session Refresh interval to be set by the network. - Set Incoming Supervised REFER and Outgoing Supervised REFER to Never as REFER is not supported by Sunrise - Default values may be used for all other parameters.
+This value allows the Session Refresh interval to be set by the network. - Set Incoming Supervised REFER and Outgoing Supervised REFER to Auto. - Default values may be used for all other parameters.